Adjunct Program Faculty

 Nan Parsons, EdD, is UVEI’s Associate Director for School Leadership.
 She is a faculty member for the teacher and school leadership programs.
 She has been a school leader for more than 15 years, serving as principal of both Canaan Elementary School and Lebanon High School in the Upper Valley.
-Nan has been appointed to several state and national education committees including the National Center for Innovation in Education Think Tank, the NH State Consortium on Educator Effectiveness Committee, the NH DOE’s Ensuring Equitable Access to Excellent Educators Taskforce, the NH State Principal Evaluation Task Force, the NH Behavior Equity Group, Vermont Professional Education Committee, along with serving as Vice Chair and Secretary of the Grantham School Board.
-She is also the past president of the NH Association of School Principals, were she continues to serve as an active board member who led the Program Evaluation and co-leads the Legislative Committees.
+Nan has been appointed to several state and national education committees including the National Center for Innovation in Education Think Tank, the NH State Consortium on Educator Effectiveness Committee, the NH DOE’s Ensuring Equitable Access to Excellent Educators Taskforce, the NH State Principal Evaluation Task Force, the NH Behavior Equity Group, the Vermont Professional Education Committee, along with serving as Vice Chair and Secretary of the Grantham School Board.
+She is also the past president of the NH Association of School Principals, where she continues to serve as an active board member who led the Program Evaluation and co-leads the Legislative Committee.
 Nan earned her doctorate and CAGS from Plymouth State University, and a Master of Education from Antioch New England Graduate School.
 She has New Hampshire educator endorsements in a wide range of areas, including: Superintendent, Principal, Special Education, Early Childhood Education, and K-8 Elementary Teacher.

 Research and Practice Interests

 Nan’s research interest is in the area of dispositions of leadership.

 - Pembroke School District- SMART Goals: What do they mean for student and teacher learning?; Norms of Collaboration: It’s just the way we do business at PHS; Putting SLOs into Practice: More than just compliance